The formal theory of relative monads: Relative monads

-Before introducing the notion of relative monad we shall study henceforth, we first introduce the slightly more general notion of \emph{loose relative monad}, which stands in a similar relation to the notion of relative monad that loose-monads stand in relation to (tight) monads (\cref{monads-and-adjunctions}), and will be used to simplify some later proofs.
+Before relating relative monads to monoids, we first introduce the slightly more general notion of \emph{loose relative monad}, which stands in a similar relation to the notion of relative monad that loose-monads stand in relation to (tight) monads (\cref{monads-and-adjunctions}), and will be used to simplify some later proofs.

 \begin{definition} For a tight-cell $\jAE$, denote by $\LRMnd(j) \defeq \Mon(\X\lh j)$ the category of \emph{loose $j$-relative monads}, and denote by $U_j \colon \LRMnd(j) \to \X\lh{A, E}$ the forgetful functor. \end{definition}